cdevshub/afero-devdocs/docs/Lesson2.md

 Below the selected group, you’ll see the **LED** menu control.
 We’ve already moved the **LED** menu into the **LED** group, but if we hadn’t, you would add a control by dragging it from the AVAILABLE UI CONTROLS pane on the right into the controls display on the left, below the groups ribbon.

-*7d.* To remove a control from a group, simply drag it back to the AVAILABLE UI CONTROLS pane.<br>**&check;Note:** A control can appear in multiple groups, but *must* appear in at least one group or it won’t appear at all in the mobile app UI.
+*7d.* To remove a control from a group, simply drag it back to the AVAILABLE UI CONTROLS pane.<br>**&check; Note:** A control can appear in multiple groups, but *must* appear in at least one group or it won’t appear at all in the mobile app UI.
 That means that even if you have just one UI control, you’ll need to create a UI control group to contain it.

 *7e.* Click SAVE when you are finished defining UI control groups.